 - Time the application is received; and

-- Ensuring a broad number of priority sectors and regions of Canada benefit from the program
+- A broad number of priority sectors and regions of Canada benefit from the program;

 Payment Terms and Reporting Requirements

-This is a reimbursement grant and so the applicant must have completed all activities directly related to the eligible expenses noted in the application prior to applying for the grant.
+This is a reimbursement grant and therefore applicants must have incurred the expenses and completed all activities directly related to the eligible expenses noted in the application prior to applying for the grant.
 All required documents must be attached when submitting the application.
-Applicants failing to submit properproper proof of payment clearly depicting purchase price and product and/or service purchased will be disqualified.
-Quotes for services, internal accounting documents, and written explanations with no proof of payment will not be accepted. .
+Applicants failing to submit proper proof of payment clearly depicting purchase price and product and/or service purchased will be disqualified.
+Quotes for services, internal accounting documents, and written explanations with no proof of payment will not be accepted.

-Eligible expenses are those expenses that have been directly purchased by the applicant no earlier than March 15, 2020 and must be supported by a valid proof of purchase, which must include the following:
+Eligible expenses are those expenses that have been directly purchased by the applicant no earlier than March 15, 2020.
+These expenses must be paid by the applicant prior to submitting the application and must be supported by a valid proof of purchase, which must include the following: